 Peel Forest Park

 Peel Forest Park Scenic Reserve is 22kms North of Geraldine in Canterbury, close to the Rangitata river.
 It has a variety of walks, a popular mountain climb, a great cafe, a lovely serviced DoC campground, and a free freedom campground nearby.
 I sampled all of them 🙂

 Te Araroa trail – Rangitata River

 My time in this area started with a trip down memory lane.
 I booked into the Peel Forest DoC campsite, and just as I was about to turn into it, I saw a hitchhiker on the roadside.
 I asked her where she was going and she said she was hiking Te Araroa trail.
-She was looking to get all the way up the Rangitata Gorge Road to Mesopotamia Station.
+She was looking to get up the Rangitata Gorge Road to Mesopotamia Station.